mujib2020/Word-embedding/README.md

  ## Word2Vec: Pretrained and train on a custom dataset
  At first we will use a pretrained word2vec model and then train word2vec model on a custom dataset.
-Here is the link for the code: [Word-embedding.ipynb](https://github.com/mujib2020/Word-embedding/blob/master/Word-embedding.ipynb)https://github.com/mujib2020/Word-embedding/blob/master/Word-embedding.ipynb
+Here is the implementation (code): Word-embedding.ipynb

 ### Drawback of Word2Vec: